 "Warning: Unknown: Your script possibly relies on a session side-effect which existed until PHP 4.2.3.
 Please be advised that the session extension does not consider global variables as a source of data, unless register_globals is enabled.
 You can disable this functionality and this warning by setting session.bug_compat_42 or session.bug_compat_warn to off, respectively" Whaarrrgarbblll?!

 Best Practice to avoid this error message:

-Second Best Practice if that's infeasible in the short term:
+Bottom preference if upgrading is infeasible in the short term:

 - Turn the php.ini setting "session.bug_compat_42" off.

 - Don't use session_register() and session_unregister() to work with session variables any more.
 Use the $_SESSION array.

 Last edited by Weedpacket; 01-20-2016 at 11:33 PM.

 There are currently 1 users browsing this thread.
 (0 members and 1 guests)